awsdocs/amazon-aurora-user-guide/doc_source/DBActivityStreams.Enabling.md

 1. In the navigation pane, choose **Databases**\.

-1. Choose the DB cluster for which you want to enable an activity stream\.
+1. Choose the DB cluster on which you want to start an activity stream\.

 1. For **Actions**, choose **Start activity stream**\.